 I. General Education Core

-The General Education Core consists of a maximum of 16 courses (plus 3 one-credit physical education courses) and is designed to offer each student a broad appreciation for human life and learning.
+The General Education Core consists of a maximum of 51 credits, including 16 three-credit courses and three one-credit physical education courses and is designed to offer each student a broad appreciation for human life and learning.
 It is structured around four elements:

-- Basic Requirements: 2 courses (Composition & Rhetoric 1 and 2), offered by the English faculty, that develop foundational skills: thinking, reading, writing, speaking, and research; plus 3 physical education courses: PE 100 Foundations, that explores broad concepts of total fitness, and 2 other courses that teach specific sports for life-long activity.
+- Basic Requirements: Six credits (Composition & Rhetoric I and II), offered by the English faculty, that develop foundational skills: thinking, reading, writing, speaking, and research; plus three physical education courses: PE 100 Foundations, that explores broad concepts of total fitness, and two other courses that teach specific sports for life-long activity.
 Note: PE 100 is a graded course.

-- Cultural Literacy: 6 courses that develop sequentially an appreciation for human culture, especially our Western heritage, offered by the history, political science, foreign language, art, music, English, and philosophy faculty.
+- Cultural Literacy: Eighteen credits that develop sequentially an appreciation for human culture, especially our Western heritage, offered by the history, political science, foreign language, art, music, English, and philosophy faculty.

-- Modes of Thinking: 5 courses that present the processes that professionals in broad domains of intellectual activity (literature, mathematics, natural science, philosophy, and social science) use as they attempt to contribute to human learning.
+- Modes of Thinking: Fifteen credits that present the processes that professionals in broad domains of intellectual activity (literature, mathematics, natural science, philosophy, and social science) use as they attempt to contribute to human learning.
 These courses explore issues like: What information is important?
 What questions are asked?
 How are data processed?
 What conclusions can be reached?
 What are the values and limitations of the discipline?

 Under the General Education Core each student must complete: